lromeraj/lua-zephyr-module/README.md

 > **NOTE**: use `CTRL+A` and then `C` to interact with the Qemu virtual machine.

-In order to achieve this, we have first to emulate the device itself, and for that we have to build the emulator, this process is explained in the corresponding [Iridium SBD emulator repository](https://glab.lromeraj.net/ucm/miot/tfm/iridium-sbd-emulator).
+In order to solve this, we have first to emulate the device itself, and for that we have to build the emulator, this process is explained in the corresponding [Iridium SBD emulator repository](https://glab.lromeraj.net/ucm/miot/tfm/iridium-sbd-emulator).

 Now you should have access to the main programs of the emulator: `960x.js` and `gss.js`.